BOJ sees global damage if U.S. debt ceiling is not raised

 Outside the U.S. risks, Nakaso was upbeat on Japan's economic outlook, saying the positive momentum seen in wages and household income will continue to support personal spending.

-Exports were expected to gain strength as overseas economies picked up, which would help sustain Japan's recovery, although he cautioned emerging economies would remain pressured by capital outflows due to investor expectations the U.S. Federal Reserve could soon taper its massive asset-buying stimulus.
+Exports were expected to gain strength as overseas economies picked up, and this would help sustain Japan's recovery, he added.

-"Global economic uncertainty remains high so we would like to continue monitoring developments closely," he told a news conference after his speech.

-On Tuesday, the International Monetary Fund cut its world growth forecasts for the sixth straight time in less than two years, saying a stronger performance in most advanced economies would fail to make up for a more sluggish expansion in the developing world.

-The BOJ launched its own intense burst of monetary stimulus in April, pledging to double the base money via aggressive asset purchases to achieve its 2 percent inflation target in roughly two years.
+The BOJ launched an intense burst of monetary stimulus in April, pledging to double the base money via aggressive asset purchases to achieve its 2 percent inflation target in two years.

 Nakaso described the policy as an "extremely ambitious approach in uncharted waters" since it attempted to intentionally lift inflation expectations in a country mired in deflation for decades.

-Nakaso, who has voted with the majority of the board on policy since assuming his post, was confident it would succeed, saying he expected consumer inflation to reach 2 percent during the latter half of fiscal 2014 through fiscal 2015.
+He was confident it would succeed, saying he expects consumer inflation to reach 2 percent sometime during the latter half of fiscal 2014 through fiscal 2015.

-The BOJ raised its assessment of the world's third-largest economy last month to say it was "recovering moderately," reflecting strong growth in the second quarter and improvements in business sentiment.
+The BOJ raised its assessment of the economy last month to say it is "recovering moderately," reflecting strong growth in the second quarter and improvements in business sentiment.

 Minutes of the BOJ's policy meeting in September showed board members agreed a virtuous cycle spanning from production to income and spending was functioning well.